-Storm clouds
+Storm warning

-This wonderful shot looks like a modern, black-and-white version of an Andrew Wyeth painting.
+This incredible shot looks like a modern, black-and-white version of an Andrew Wyeth painting.
 Taken near Portage La Prairie, Manitoba, photographer Helen Rempel used a self-timer as she stood at the edge of a canola field.

 Silent protector

-According to Aboriginal legend, the moon guards the earth at night and has the ability to change the moods and thoughts of humans.
+According to Indigenous legend, the moon guards the earth at night and has the ability to change the moods and thoughts of humans.
 With this photo, Wes Tollefson captures the moon in all its amazing and unknowable glory.

 Mother and son